 za-s hac’a-r=a nin-e šuw-na χink’al

-I.OBL-DAT 4.know.IPFV-CVB mother-ERG what-ATR khinkal
+I.OBL-DAT 4.know.IPFV-CVB mother-ERG what-ADV khinkal

 haʔa-r-i-jden

 4.do.IPFV-COP2-IRR

 Converb strategy

 In the strategy a dependent predicate is marked with suffix -r(=а).
 As Kina Rutul converb has finite usage, finite and converb strategies match in context of complementation, though some features differ.
 For example, non-finite converbs do not have time reference in a way finite converb has.
 Also negation expression differs: finite predicates take a negative auxiliary (-diš, -adiš), while non-finite accept only prefixal (or much more rarely infixal) negation marker ǯ-.
 That may be illustrated by (17) and (18).
 Both clauses have a negative affix on their dependent predicates, but (17) is peculiar for finite strategy and (18) is for converb.